p12tic/libdesktop-agnostic/docs/install.rst

 * GLib 2.12 or later
 * GTK 2.12 or later

+For the Python bindings:
+* PyGObject 2.12 or later
+* PyGTK 2.12 or later

 One of the following VFS libraries:

 * GIO 2.16 or later (recommended)